FlowFuse/driver-k8s/README.md

 - `cloudProvider` can be left unset for none `aws` deployments.
 This triggers the adding of AWS EKS specific annotation for ALB Ingress.
 - `privateCA` name of ConfigMap holding PEM CA Cert Bundle (file name `certs.pem`) Optional
+- `k8sRetries` how many times to retry actions against the K8s API
+- `k8sDelay` how long to wait (in ms) between retries to the K8s API

 Expects to pick up K8s credentials from the environment